 First of all, though, is Marian Rochester’s extremely kind review in TDGNHAS 1996 Volume LXXI.
 Just note that I taught French and Latin at Crawfordton and not geography, though geography, especially landscape, is a great love of mine.

-On the same subject, Visit Dunkeld has a very readable article on ” a widow woman at Tynron Kirk who brewed ale in a very small way”, ale meaning whisky, and her encounters with the exciseman, R Burns. ” A widow woman at Tynron Kirk brewed ale in a very small way, chiefly for the people who came to church on Sundays, and to escape licence she left the reckoning to the consciences of her guests.
+Visit Dunkeld has a very readable article on ” a widow woman at Tynron Kirk who brewed ale in a very small way”, ale meaning whisky, and her encounters with the exciseman, R Burns. ” A widow woman at Tynron Kirk brewed ale in a very small way, chiefly for the people who came to church on Sundays, and to escape licence she left the reckoning to the consciences of her guests.
 Hearing of a new exciseman, she became alarmed, and came in great fear to her neighbour, a Mr. Williamson, a merchant, to ask his advice.
 (James) Williamson, a remarkable gentleman in his way, who by activity and probity had made a great business in an out-of-the-way village, told the old woman to be in no fear—Mr. Burns would be gentle with her.

 Next week Burns came to attend to business at Mr Williamson’s, and when that was finished the honest merchant took him up the way to see the old widow, telling him the whole case as they went.
 They had a bottle of the widow’s ale and sat a little while, after which they rose to come away.
 Williamson, having dropped the small sum due for the ale into her hand, said, “Now, mistress, this is Mr. Burns,” at which she had nearly fainted from terror.
 Burns, seeing the plight she was in took her by the hand and said cheerily to her, “Keep up your heart, my good woman—sin on, and I’ll protect you,” and left her the happiest woman in Nithsdale.”